afeins19/obsdian/classNotes/Research/reads/Empowering Time Series Analysis/Notes.md

 ### Prompt Design
 - One of the main features of PromptCast is that it also develops template-based prompts for LLM time series forecasting.
-- Some other methods enrich the prompt design by incorporatin LLM-generated or gathered background information which highlights the importance of context-inclusive prompts in trea-world applications
+- Some other methods enrich the prompt design by incorporating LLM-generated or gathered background information which highlights the importance of context-inclusive prompts in real-world applications
--  Time- LLM (Jin et al., 2024) adds statistical information of the time series data to the time series
+-  Time-LLM (Jin et al., 2024) adds statistical information of the time series data to the time series

 compared with fixed and non-trainable prompts, a soft and trainable prompt makes it easier for LLMs to understand and alight with the input.